CLINICAL (HANNA) SOMATIC EDUCATION

-If pain persists when injured tissue should already have healed, if pain mysteriously appears and disappears, or if it worsens over time or defies diagnosis by your doctor, you may have such a muscular tension problem.
+If pain persists when injured tissue should already have healed, if pain mysteriously appears and disappears, or moves around, or if it worsens over time and defies an agreement of diagnosis by your doctors, you may have such a muscular tension problem.

 At the first visit, a Hanna somatic educator can determine whether you are a good candidate for the procedure and the number of sessions required (average, five, depending upon the number of injuries you have had in your life).
 In general, even conditions deemed "permanent and stationary" improve quickly.

-Some conditions can be healed by using the self-teaching resources available, on this website.
+Some conditions can be healed by using the self-relief programs available on this website.